claw-strophobic/dacapo/README_ENG.txt

 Features
 --------
-Thus, the gplayer has now the following features:
+Thus, dacapo has now the following features:
  - Replay Gain [1] is supported
  - Gapless (gapless playback) is supported
    (important during live music or transitions)